theakhilsarkar/Web-Material/Node JS/21_JWT_Based_Authentication.md

-# 🔐 JWT Token Based Authentication – Practical Guide
+# 🔐 JWT Token Based Authentication – Practical Guide (With Frontend Integration)

+---

 ## 1️⃣ What is JWT?